 Preparation of financial statements in conformity with U.S. GAAP requires management to make estimates, judgments and assumptions that affect the amounts reported in the financial statements and the amounts disclosed in the related notes to the financial statements.
 The Company bases its estimates and judgments on historical experience and on various other assumptions that it believes are reasonable under the circumstances.
-The amounts of assets and liabilities reported in the Company's balance sheets and the amounts of expenses reported for each of the periods presented are affected by estimates and assumptions, which are used for, but not limited to, fair value calculations for equity securities, liabilities, share based compensation and acquired intangible assets, as well as establishment of valuation allowances for deferred tax assets.
+The amounts of assets and liabilities reported in the Company's balance sheets and the amounts of expenses reported for each of the periods presented are affected by estimates and assumptions, which are used for, but not limited to, fair value calculations for equity securities, derivative liabilities, goodwill impairment, in-process research and development, share based compensation and acquired intangible assets, as well as establishment of valuation allowances for deferred tax assets.
 Certain of the Company's estimates could be affected by external conditions, including those unique to the Company and general economic conditions.
 It is reasonably possible that actual results could differ from those estimates.